Enhancing Network Failure Mitigation with Performance-Aware Ranking: Introduction

-\sysname's design is guided by our experience working with operators of a large production cloud, \azure.
-We discuss the nuances and requirements derived from operator experience and describe how \sysname improves the state of practice.
-In summary, we make the following contributions: \begin{itemize}[nosep,leftmargin=*] \item We propose CLP-aware failure mitigation, which finds the mitigation with the least impact on network performance.
-This is a significant departure from state-of-the-art. \item We identify sufficient approximations that allow us to build a robust and scalable CLP estimator that helps rank mitigations effectively and supports a wider range of failures and mitigations compared to prior work. \item We empirically show \sysname is fast at scale and useful: For common failure scenarios (Scenarios 1 and 2 in \secref{sec:evaluation}), it picks either the best mitigation or one that is at most $9$\% worse.
-It also outperforms the state-of-the-art by up to 793x.
-In more complicated failure cases which many prior work~\cite{Zhuo_CorrOpt,Wu_NetPilot} do not support (Scenario 3 in \secref{sec:evaluation}), \sysname picks an action that is at most $29\%$ worse than the best mitigation. \end{itemize}
+\item We identify sufficient approximations that allow us to build a robust and scalable CLP estimator that helps rank mitigations effectively (\figref{fig:mitigation-intro-ex}) and support a broader range of failures and mitigations compared to prior work (\tabref{tab:intro-compare-methods}).

+\item We show \sysname is fast at scale and useful.
+For common failure scenarios (Scenarios 1 and 2 in \secref{sec:evaluation}), it picks either the best mitigation or one that is at most $9$\% worse than the best mitigation.
+It also outperforms the state-of-the-art by orders of magnitude.
+In more complicated failure cases which many prior work~\cite{Zhuo_CorrOpt,Wu_NetPilot} do not support, \sysname picks an action that is only $29\%$ worse than the best mitigation. \end{itemize}